 In 2012 she received a grant from Tillväxtverket (the Swedish Agency for Economic and Regional Growth) for the development of projects with film music.

 In cooperation with filmmaker Evelyn Frankel they arranged the exhibition Frankel & Hoppe in April 2014.
-The exhibition showed their united works, for instance the art video project 'Okänt land' (Land of the Unknown) work in progress.
+The exhibition showed their united works, for example the art video project 'Okänt land' (Land of the Unknown) work-in-progress.
 With support from Region Värmland and in cooperation with Konstfrämjandet Värmland 'Okänt land' was completed and the premiere took place in March 2016 at Värmland Museum.

 I Solisti Veneti

-Out of 140 contributions from female composers from 26 different countries, the italian chamber orchestra I Solisti Veneti chosed to premiere Micaela Hoppes 'Blue Mountains Shimmer in Backlight' on concert at the international womens day on the 8th of March 2016 in Padova, Italy.
+Out of 140 contributions from female composers from 26 different countries, the italian chamber orchestra I Solisti Veneti chosed to premiere Micaela Hoppes 'Blue Mountains Shimmer in Backlight' on the 8th of March 2016 in Padova, Italy.
 This event brought great attention in media to Micaela Hoppe as a composer.

 2016 and ahead